 Now let’s discuss the Semaglutide mechanism of action and its effects.

 Semaglutide exerts its effects by activating GLP-1 receptors.
 Glucagon-like peptide-1 is a major incretin hormone in humans.
-It is recognised for its multiple roles in metabolism and glucose regulation.
+It is recognized for its multiple roles in metabolism and glucose regulation.

 Through activating these receptors, semaglutide augments insulin secretion in a glucose-dependent manner.
 It also inhibits glucagon release and suppresses hepatic